Dysbiosis: Gut/intestinal dysbiosis

-Bacteria in the human gut’s intestines are the most diverse in the human body and play a vital role in human health.
+Bacteria in the human gut's intestines are the most diverse in the human body and play a vital role in human health.
 In the gastrointestinal tract, dysbiosis manifests particularly during small intestinal bacterial overgrowth (SIBO), commonly caused by a decrease in the passage of food and waste through the gastrointestinal tract following surgery or other pre-existing conditions.
 SIBO is characterized by symptoms of abdominal pain, diarrhea, discomfort after eating, and malnutrition.
 Similarly, dysbiosis manifests during small intestinal fungal overgrowth (SIFO) caused by excessive population levels of fungi in a bowel.
 SIFO can be characterized by GI symptoms (vomiting, diarrhea) in those previously immunocompromised.
-The consumer’s dietary habits can be one of the most influential factors on the gut’s microbiota.
+The consumer's dietary habits can be one of the most influential factors on the gut's microbiota.
 Diets high in carbohydrates and refined sugars are common links to dysbiosis in the gut, whereas those rich in fruits, vegetables, and fish oils are considered more favorable to the gut due to their anti-inflammatory properties.
 Many diseases, such as IBD, Type 2 Diabetes, Crohn's, and even allergies, are suggested to be due, in part, to an alteration in the microbiome of the gut.
+Probiotics can sometimes cause mild gas and bloating in people who first start taking them, especially at high doses, as their body gets used to having new gut bacteria introduced into their gut.